 As Weinstein notes, high school students are so busy, they often don't even have time to stop by their lockers.
 So their bags need to be able to fit several types of items.
 One option is The North Face Recon Backpack.
 Its durability and features made it Business Insider's top high school backpack pick.
 The bag's stretch front pocket can even store a helmet, according to the publication, but there's also room for a 15" laptop, with dedicated spaces for a tablet and cord, and two water bottles.

 Herschel Supply Co. bags, with their signature retro look, often show up on best backpack lists.
-The Pop Quiz Backpack is featured on NYMag.com for its sturdiness and pockets, including dedicated laptop space.
-Business Insider, meanwhile, recommends the company's Little America Backpack.
+The Little America Backpack is featured on NYMag.com for its positive Amazon customer reviews, which tout the bag's durability and roominess, including dedicated laptop space.

-After in-depth research and testing, Wirecutter named L.L.Bean's Quad Pack as the best high school and college backpack two years in a row, citing its organization, sturdiness, and price point.
-The runner-up was the Osprey Parsec, with fewer organizational features, but it was called out as the "lightest and most comfortable" bag tested.
-If you're looking for cheap school backpacks, Wirecutter's preferred bargain bag was the AmazonBasics backpack.
-Though not as padded and comfortable as the pricier options, it was lauded for its roominess and "smart organization."
+After in-depth research and testing, Wirecutter named L.L.Bean's Quad Pack as one of the best high school and college backpacks yet again, citing its organization, breathability, and spaciousness.
+If you're looking for cheap backpacks for school, Wirecutter's preferred bargain bag is the AmazonBasics Laptop Backpack.
+Though not as padded and comfortable as the pricier options, it's lauded for its roominess and "smart organization."

 Shop Sporty and Stylish

 "Among high schoolers, sporty styles continue to be the preference, but we also see those... combined with things like bright and bold colors and prints," Bliss says.
-Among the brand favorites are Vans, with its signature checkerboard design, Marvel characters, and a lot of palm tree designs.
-Victoria's Secret PINK, on the other hand, even has a sequined option.
+Among the brand favorites are Vans, with its signature checkerboard design, tie-dye, animal prints, and camo patterns.

 Students need to use both straps of their stylish bags, though.
 It might seem cool to sling a backpack over one shoulder, but that can result in long-term injuries to the spine, Bautch says.
 "Studies have also shown that carrying loads unequally, such as when a child carries a backpack on one shoulder, can cause the more frequently loaded shoulder to be lower and may cause lateral spinal curves."

 Readers, what tips do you have for buying the best backpacks at the best prices?
+Are there any cheap backpacks you'd recommend?
 Let us know in the comments below!